Thanksgiving From a Caribbean Point of View

 In the Caribbean Thanksgiving Service (Harvest Celebration) people bring healthy samples of their crops and lay them around the church altar.
 They give thanks for the harvest; and in some churches, the produce is sold after the service and the proceeds given as a thank offering.

 We Plough the Fields and Scatter , written by Matthias Claudius 1782 (also known as All Good Gifts) is a regular song on the program.
 It is interesting that Caribbean people sing the line about snow as enthusiastically as they sing the rest of the song.
-See the lyrics to the right.
+See the lyrics below and listen to a choral rendition.

 After years of singing about snow while only imagining it, it is significant to the Caribbean experience to celebrate the US thanksgiving in a climate that, at least, promises snow.
 The cool temperature plus the beautiful fall colors on leaves signal the difference in the weather.